triton-inference-server/server/docs/model_repository.rst

 Framework Model Definition
 --------------------------

-Each model version sub-directory must contain at least one model definition.
-By default, the name of this file or directory must be:
+The contents of each model version sub-directory is determined by the model's :ref:`backend <section-model-backends>`.
+For models of deep learning frameworks, the default name of this file or directory is:

 * **model.plan** for TensorRT models
 * **model.graphdef** for TensorFlow GraphDef models